-We were all set to write about another setback for AstraZeneca in the litigation over reimbursements based on average wholesale prices for pharmaceuticals -- Thursday's $14 million verdict against the company in a Medicaid drug pricing fraud case brought by the state of Kentucky -- when we got news that completely shifts the momentum in the sprawling, multistate AWP litigation.
-The Supreme Court of Alabama, in a 44-page opinion that details the 30-year history of state and national drug pricing policy (pdf), ruled there was no basis for the state's fraud claims against three drug companies appealing adverse jury verdicts.
-The ruling wipes out verdicts of $33 million against Novartis, $81 million against GlaxoSmithKline and $215 million (reduced post-trial to $160 million) against AstraZeneca.
-It also dismisses the state's claims against the three companies.
+Shifting the momentum in the multistate litigation over average wholesale pricing for pharmaceuticals, Alabama's Supreme Court, in an opinion that details the 30-year history of state and national drug pricing policy, ruled Friday there was no basis for the state's fraud claims against three drug companies appealing adverse jury verdicts.
+The ruling wipes out verdicts of $33 million against Novartis, $81 million against GlaxoSmithKline, and $215 million (reduced post-trial to $160 million) against AstraZeneca.

 In Blockbuster Ruling, Ala.
 Supreme Court Overturns Pricing Fraud Verdicts Against Drug Companies